Color-avoiding percolation on the Erd\H{o}s-R\'enyi random graph: Proofs of the main results

 \begin{lemma} For every $j\in [k]$ and $I\subseteq [k]\setminus \{j\}$ such that $\max(\lambda_I^*,\lambda_j^*)<1$, one has uniformly in $n$,

 \end{lemma} \begin{proof} Fix $\varepsilon>0$ and a set $I\subseteq [k]\setminus \{j\}$ with $\max(\lambda_I^*,\lambda_j^*)<1$.
 For every $u,v\in [n]$, define the event

 Then, on the event $\cA_{u,v}$, there exists a path $P$ connecting $u$ and $v$ not using color $j$.
 Since $u$ and $v$ are not connected in $G^{I\cup \{j\}}$, $P$ must contain at least one edge which is not in $G^I$.
-In particular, $P$ must exit the graph $\cC^I(u)$ at some point.
-Consequently, on the event $\cA_{u,v}$, there must exist $w_1,w_2 \in \cC^I(u)$ which are connected in $G^j\setminus \cC^I(u)$ (where by this, we mean the subgraph of $G^j$ with vertex set $[n]$ obtained by removing only the edges of $\cC^I(u)$).
+In particular, since $v$ is a vertex in $\cC^I(u)$, $P$ must exit the graph $\cC^I(u)$ at some point and return to it later.
+Consequently, on the event $\cA_{u,v}$, there must exist $w_1,w_2 \in \cC^I(u)$ which are connected in $G^j\setminus \cC^I(u)$ (where the latter graph is the subgraph of $G^j$ with vertex set $[n]$ obtained by removing only the edges of $\cC^I(u)$).
 Moreover, note that conditioning on $\cC^I(u)$ only forces edges in $G\setminus \cC^I(u)$ with at least one endvertex in $\cC^I(u)$ to have a color in $I$, while it does not reveal any information for the remaining edges.
 Thus, for every fixed graph $H$ containing $u$, one has